johnbillion/action-wordpress-plugin-attestation/README.md

 Yes, but be aware that when a consumer uses `gh attestation verify` or any other tool to verify an attestation they need to either:

 * Use the name of the repo that contains the workflow file that performed the attestation (via the `--repo` flag)
-* Use the name of the owner of the workflow file that performed the attestation (via the `--owner` flag)
+* Or, use the name of the owner of the workflow file that performed the attestation (via the `--owner` flag)

-If the reusable workflow is in the same repo as your plugin or is owned by the same owner then there's no problem, but if your reusable workflow lives in a different repo then they'll need to either know and use the name of that repo during verification with the `--repo` flag, or know to use the `--owner` flag.
+If the reusable workflow is in the same repo as your plugin or is owned by the same owner then there's no problem, but if your reusable workflow lives in a different repo then the consumer will need to either know and use the name of that repo during verification with the `--repo` flag, or know to use the `--owner` flag.

 Generating the attestation using a reusable workflow that's owned by another user is not supported.
-The attestion will technically succeed but the workflow will fail when it cannot verify the attestation.
+The attestion will technically succeed but the workflow will fail when it cannot verify that the attestation was created by the owner.

 ## License